BelledonneCommunications/flexisip-account-manager/README.md

 For the web panel, a general documentation is available under the `/documentation` page.
 For the REST API, the `/api` page contains all the required documentation to authenticate and request the API.
+FlexiAPI is also providing endpoints to provision Liblinphone powered devices.
+You can find more documentation about it on the `/provisioning/documentation` documentation page.

 ## Console commands